tsanghan/kubernetes-v130-updates/kubernetes-v130-update-lab-1.md

 1. Study the 2 pod declarations below.

-DDO NOT USE `Unconfied` in your Pod.
+DO NOT USE `Unconfied` in your Pod.
 This is just to demonstrate the change in API, not a demo on AppArmor.

 pod-annotation.yaml
 ===================